Rebecca Lenkiewicz: Film and television

 Lenkiewicz wrote for Secret Diary of a Call Girl and The Eddy on television.
 She co-wrote the Polish-language film Ida (2013) with Paweł Pawlikowski, its director.
 The film is set in Poland in the 1960s and is the story of what happens when a novitiate nun first learns that she is an orphan of Jewish parenthood.
 The first version of the screenplay was written in English by Lenkiewicz and Pawlikowski, when it had the working title Sister of Mercy.
 Pawlikowski then translated the screenplay into Polish and revised it.
 The screenplay for Ida won the European Screenwriter category at the 27th European Film Awards in 2014, and the Oscar for Best Foreign Film at the ceremony on 22 February 2015.
 She co-wrote, with director Sebastian Leilo, the script for the adaptation of Disobedience in 2017.

 In 2018, she and collaborators Wash Westmoreland and Richard Glatzer wrote the screenplay for Colette.
 She wrote the screenplay for the 2022 film She Said.

+In 2025, Lenkiewicz made her film directorial debut with Hot Milk, for which she also wrote the screenplay.
+The mother-daughter drama has an international cast including Emma Mackey, Fiona Shaw, Vicky Krieps, and Vincent Perez and is set in Spain.
+The film had its world premiere on February 2025 at the 75th Berlin International Film Festival and was shown in competition for the Golden Bear.